Axiverse Lampposts: Field ranges and couplings

 It is worth observing here that the GS ordering of the decay constants imposes an even steeper axion mass hierarchy than imposed by the instanton hierarchy alone.
 Combining \cref{eqn:mGS-exponential} and \cref{eqn:fGS-exponential} with \cref{eqn:axion-relic-abundance} (with the appropriate substitutions $f_a\to f_{{\rm GS},i}$, $m\to m_{i}$, $\theta_{0}\to \theta_{0,i}$ and taking $\theta_{0,i}$ to be rank-independent for this estimate), we find

 where we have ignored logarithmic scaling with mass.
 The case where the decay constants are all equal corresponds to $y = 0$.
-Typically, one may expect $y$ should not be too large, so $\Omega(m)$ is often an increasing function of mass as expected from the naive scaling.
-Nonetheless, even modest hierarchies in the kinetic eigenvalues are able to overcome the mass scaling, e.g.\ $y = z/3$.
+Typically, one may expect $y$ should not be too large, so $\Omega(m)$ is often an increasing function of mass.
+Nonetheless, even modest hierarchies in the kinetic eigenvalues are able to overcome the independent axion mass scaling, e.g.\ $y = z/3$.
 In summary, any $\Omega(m)\propto m^p$ power law is possible with $p < 1/2$.